wildmichael/wildmichael.github.io/_posts/2020-04-12-software-engineering-practices-part1.md

 identified and it is used to branch off a feature or bugfix branch and then a release branch or, hopefully more common, a hotfix branch.
 When finished, the release or hotfix branch is merged into the maintenance branch and the release is tagged.
-This release is then merged to the next maintennce branch, where it again is tagged, and so on until the last branch is reached where the modification needs to be applied.
+This release is then merged to the next maintenance branch, where it again is tagged, and so on until the last branch is reached where the modification needs to be applied.
 If this is `master`, it is finally merged back into `develop`.
 If at some stage the merging does not simply work